 When symptoms point to the diagnosis of GERD, treatment can be started without testing.
 Testing is usually reserved for situations in which the diagnosis is not clear, treatment has not controlled symptoms, or symptoms have been present for a long time.

 When testing is needed, the first test is usually to examine the esophagus using a flexible viewing tube (endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
 In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
 Endoscopes... read more ).
 Endoscopy is the best test for diagnosing esophagitis, erosive esophagitis, esophageal ulcer, esophageal strictures, esophageal cancer, and Barrett esophagus.
-During endoscopy, doctors often remove tissue for examination under a microscope (biopsy).
+During endoscopy, doctors may remove tissue for examination under a microscope (biopsy).

 If endoscopy and biopsy results are normal in people whose symptoms are very suggestive of GERD, doctors may do esophageal pH testing (pH is a measure of acidity—see catheter-based monitoring Catheter-Based Monitoring Acid-related and reflux-related tests are used mainly to diagnose acid reflux into the esophagus (the hollow tube that leads from the throat to the stomach).
 Tests may use a monitor on a small... read more ).
 In this test, a thin, flexible tube with a sensor probe on the tip is placed through the nose and into the lower esophagus.
 The tube stays in place for 24 hours.
 The other end of this tube is attached to a monitor that is worn by the person.
 The monitor records the acid levels in the esophagus, usually for 24 hours.
 Besides determining how much reflux is occurring, this test identifies the relationship between symptoms and reflux.
 This test is also helpful for people who have symptoms that are not typical of reflux.
 The esophageal pH test is suggested for all people being considered for surgery to correct gastroesophageal reflux.
 People who cannot tolerate a tube in their nose can have a small pH capsule attached to the lower part of their esophagus (see wireless monitoring Wireless Monitoring Acid-related and reflux-related tests are used mainly to diagnose acid reflux into the esophagus (the hollow tube that leads from the throat to the stomach).
 Tests may use a monitor on a small... read more ).

 Pressure measurements at the lower esophageal sphincter using a test called manometry Manometry Manometry is measurement of pressure within various parts of the digestive tract.
 People must not eat or drink anything after midnight before the test.
 In this test, a flexible tube with pressure... read more indicate how well the sphincter is functioning and also provide information on the strength with which the esophageal muscles push.
 The information gained from this test helps the doctor decide whether surgery is an appropriate treatment.

 Raising the head of the bed about 6 inches (about 15 centimeters) by placing 6- to 8-inch (about 15- to 20-centimeter) blocks under the legs at the head of the bed, by using a wedge pillow, or by placing a wedge under the mattress can help prevent acid from flowing into the esophagus as a person sleeps.
 Drugs that cause symptoms should be avoided, as should smoking.
-Coffee, alcohol, fatty foods, acid-containing beverages such as orange juice, cola drinks, vinegar-based salad dressings, and other substances that strongly stimulate the stomach to produce acid or that delay stomach emptying should be avoided as well.
-People should avoid eating 2 to 3 hours before bedtime.
+Caffeine, alcohol, fatty foods, acid-containing beverages such as orange juice, cola drinks, vinegar-based salad dressings, and other substances that strongly stimulate the stomach to produce acid or that delay stomach emptying should be avoided as well.
+People should avoid eating 3 hours before bedtime.
 People who are overweight and those who have gained weight recently should lose weight.

 Proton pump inhibitors, the most powerful drugs for reducing stomach acid production, are usually the most effective treatment for gastroesophageal reflux and for esophagitis and erosive esophagitis due to gastroesophageal reflux.
 Healing typically requires taking the drugs for a 4- to 12-week period.
 These drugs may be continued long-term, but if this is necessary, doctors try to use a lower dose.
-Alternatives to proton pump inhibitors include histamine-2 (H2) blockers are other acid-reducing drugs that are effective in people who have mild symptoms of GERD.
+Histamine-2 (H2) blockers are other acid-reducing drugs that are effective in people who have mild symptoms of GERD.
 Potassium-competitive acid blockers are another type of drug that block acid secretion.
 They are available in certain countries but not in the United States.
-Drugs that stimulate the movement of contents through the esophagus, stomach, and intestines (called promotility drugs).
-However, these drugs are not as effective as proton pump inhibitors but may be added to a proton pump inhibitor regimen.
+Drugs that stimulate the movement of contents through the esophagus, stomach, and intestines (called promotility drugs, such as metoclopramide) are not as effective as proton pump inhibitors but may be added to a proton pump inhibitor regimen.

 Esophageal narrowing is treated by repeatedly dilating the narrowed area using balloons or tubes.
 If dilation is successful, narrowing does not seriously limit what a person can eat.